Zuehlke/machines-code-people/articles/aprg.md

 With the first implementation of the APRG approach we extended Structurizr, an executable Architectural Description Language (ADL), with an explicit and coded relation to the cloud infrastructure that is actually needed to implement and execute the system.
 This bridges a gap that nowadays still exist in most software development projects, a gap between models and code.

 The coded model is the very basis for an envisioned overall development workflow that allows the validation of architectural decisions by executable quality attribute scenarios similar to the validation of acceptance criteria by automated functional tests.
+By expressing the model as code, compliance with quality attributes such as "all storage services are only available from virtual networks" can be tested.

 ## Architecture Models in the Product Lifecycle
 Architecture modeling takes user and business requirements into account to provide a guiding structure and decisions for implementation and operation of a system, ultimately delivered as a product to the customer.